pandas-dev/pandas/doc/source/indexing.rst

    s.where(s > 0)

-Selecting values from a DataFrame with a boolean critierion now also preserves input data shape. ``where`` is used under the hood as the implementation.
+Selecting values from a DataFrame with a boolean criterion now also preserves input data shape. ``where`` is used under the hood as the implementation.
 Equivalent is ``df.where(df < 0)``